0xAX/asm/content/asm_2.md

 The stack grows downwards, from higher memory addresses to lower ones.
 So, when we refer to `top of the stack`, we actually mean the memory location with the lowest address in the current stack.
 In other words, the top of the stack is a pointer to the element with the lowest address.
 The general purpose register `rsp` should point to the top of the stack.

-In the [system call](#system-call) section, we have seen that first six arguments of a system call are passed in the general purpose registers.
+In the [system call](#system-call) section, we saw that the first six arguments of a system call are passed in the general purpose registers.
 According to the calling conventions document:

 > System-calls are limited to six arguments, no argument is passed directly on the stack.